KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 ```
 !mona jmp -r esp -cpb "[BAD-CHARACTERS]"
 ```
+*Most likley, no output will be generated.
+View Logs in Immunity to see jump point*

 * Step 26: Write jump point address discovered backwards into the retn variable of exploit.py